rancher/os/docs/rancherctl/config/index.md

 ### Export

-The `export` command allows you to export your existing configuration from rancher.yml. **_By default, these XYZ settings are exclude._**
+The `export` command allows you to export your existing configuration from rancher.yml.
+By default, only changes from the default values will be exported.

 If you run the command without any options, it will output into the shell what is in the config file.